 CIDP Chronic Inflammatory Demyelinating Polyneuropathy Vs. Eagle Syndrome / Stylohoid Syndrome

-v My CIDP 2024 with astonishing diagnosis of Eagle Syndrome: » March 06, 2024: Off all CIDP related drugs for a third year; only take 75 mg/day of Metoprolol for arrhythmia.
+v My CIDP 2024 with astonishing diagnosis of Eagle Syndrome / Stylohyoid Syndrome / Stylalgia: » March 06, 2024: Off all CIDP related drugs for a third year since February 11, 2021; only taking 75 mg/day of Metoprolol for arrhythmia.
 My top ranked CIDP symptom is facial fasciculations, facial pain and dry mouth.
 My eyes "bubble like boiling water", especially when closed to sleep, as typical with other bodily CIDP fasciculations.
 I have found wearing a hoody at night the best solution and now I am able to manage the situation.

 »March 06, 2024: I have no diagnosis for my facial pain but I am starting to wonder if the immunoglobulin IgG infusions I took for a decade is a factor.
 I think this because I had facial, neck and lips sores every time I infused.
 Could I have adhesions from tissue repair that interfered with my cranial nerves?